The Cast of 'Nobody Wants This:' Who Plays Who in the Netflix Rom-Com Series

 (Image credit: Hopper Stone/Netflix)

-Noah's brother Sasha works for their father's company and has a family with his wife Esther and pre-teen daughter Miriam.
+Noah's brother, Sasha, works for their father's company and has a family with his wife, Esther, and their pre-teen daughter Miriam.
 He can be self-effacing, dubbing himself and Morgan the "loser siblings."

-Timothy Simons is best known for his breakout role in the HBO comedy Veep, where he played The Pointless Giant, the mildest of many nicknames for Jonah Ryan.
-Since then, the actor and comedian has starred in movies and shows including 2014's Inherent Vice, 2016's Christine, 2020's Happiest Season, Max's Station Eleven, Hulu's Candy, 2022's Don't Worry Darling, and 2023's Joy Ride.
+Timothy Simons, 47, is best known for his breakout role in the HBO comedy Veep, where he played The Pointless Giant, the mildest of many nicknames for Jonah Ryan.
+Since then, the actor and comedian has starred in movies and shows, including 2014's Inherent Vice, 2016's Christine, 2020's Happiest Season, Max's Station Eleven, 2022's Don't Worry Darling, 2023's Joy Ride, as well as the Hulu shows Candy and The Handmaid's Tale.
+Next up, he's set to play Tantalus in season 2 of Disney's Percy Jackson and the Olympians.

 Jackie Tohn as Esther Roklov